tbobm/trail/README.md

 The ansible role `trail` will deploy a docker-enabled filebeat container with the required permissions (read capability on the docker socket and container directories).

-An [exemple playbook](./playbook.yml) demonstrates a basic usage of this role.
+An [example playbook](./playbook.yml) demonstrates a basic usage of this role.
 The `LOGSTASH_TARGET` is required, as it is used in the [filebeat config file](./roles/trail/templates/filebeat.yml.j2).

 The `trail` role will:
   1. Template the filebeat configuration in `/etc/filebeat.yml`